 - Using UAS to provide professional services, such as security or telecommunications

-By law, any aircraft operation in the national airspace requires a certificated and registered aircraft, a licensed pilot, and operational approval.
+By law, any aircraft operating in the national airspace requires a certified and registered aircraft, a licensed pilot, and operational approval.

 Section 333 of the FAA Modernization and Reform Act of 2012 (FMRA) (PDF) grants the Secretary of Transportation the authority to determine whether an airworthiness certificate is required for a UAS to operate safely in the National Airspace System (NAS).

 The Section 333 Exemption process provides operators who wish to pursue safe and legal entry into the NAS a competitive advantage in the UAS marketplace, thus discouraging illegal operations and improving safety.
 It is anticipated that this activity will result in significant economic benefits, and the FAA Administrator has identified this as a high-priority project to address the demand for civil operation of UAS for commercial purposes.

 For More Information: http://www.faa.gov/uas/civil_operations/

 Aloft Aerial Photography no longer offers UAS (Unmanned aircraft systems) services.
 Please be careful with selecting a UAS operator for your job.
 We found that many of our our customers were simply unhappy with drone photography and have since returned to the traditional professional aerial photography as offered by Aloft Aerial Photography.